edgurgel/poxa/README.md

 * Simple console;
 * Integration test using pusher-js or other client library;
 * Web hooks;
-* Specify types signature to functions and use dyalizer to check them;
+* Specify types signature to functions and use dialyzer to check them;

 ## Typical usage